-The Board has the responsibility of reviewing and monitoring the controls and procedures within the Corporation to maintain the integrity and accuracy of its financial reporting, internal controls and disclosure controls, and management information systems, and compliance with its Code of Conduct.
-The Board discharges its responsibility of monitoring compliance with the Code of Conduct through the Human Resources Committee.
+The Board has the responsibility of reviewing and monitoring the controls and procedures within the Corporation to maintain the integrity and accuracy of its financial reporting, internal controls and disclosure controls, and management information systems, and compliance with its Code of Conduct and its Supplier

+Code of Conduct.
+The Board discharges its responsibility of monitoring compliance with the Code of Conduct and its Supplier Code of Conduct through the Human Resources Committee.

-The Corporation has also developed and implemented and the Board has approved various corporate policies including a corporate disclosure and insider trading policy and a whistle-blower policy.
-The Corporation will periodically ask employees to acknowledge their commitment to the spirit and letter of the Corporation's Code of Conduct.
+The Corporation has also developed and implemented and the Board has approved various corporate policies including a c orporate disclosure and insider trading policy and a whistle-blower policy.
+The Corporation will periodically ask employees to acknowledge their commitment to the Corporation's Code of Conduct.
 A procedure has been put in place so that employees may raise an integrity concern by written or oral communications and it may also be anonymous.

-(b) In order to ensure directors exercise independent judgment in considering transactions and agreements in respect of which a director or executive officer has a material interest, should it occurs, the Board will ask the director or executive officer interested in the transaction or agreement to withdraw during the discussions pertaining to such transaction or agreement.
+(b) In order to ensure directors exercise independent judgement in considering transactions and agreements in respect of which a director or executive officer has a material interest, should it occurs, the Board will ask the director or executive officer interested in the transaction or agreement to withdraw during the discussions pertaining to such transaction or agreement.